Industry Insights

 Do I need to migrate if I used the old Wholesale Channel?

 Any store that used the Wholesale Channel had to migrate to B2B on Shopify before the April 30, 2024 shutoff.
-If you never migrated, you would rebuild your wholesale setup using native B2B or a wholesale app today.
+If you never migrated, rebuild your wholesale setup today using native B2B or a wholesale app, starting with company accounts and catalogs.

 Fill the gaps Shopify B2B leaves behind